seangloverinc/seangloverinc.github.io/opensource.md

 #### [CloudFlow](https://github.com/lightbend/cloudflow)

 [CloudFlow](https://cloudflow.io/) enables you to quickly develop, orchestrate, and operate distributed streaming applications on Kubernetes.
-I was a member of the original team that developed and open sourced the CloudFlow framework.
-[First commit](https://github.com/lightbend/cloudflow/commit/6c8b9da3ad8ce160b25dac968ac020a2a4e26cc2).
+I was a member of the original team that developed and open sourced the CloudFlow framework (see [first commit](https://github.com/lightbend/cloudflow/commit/6c8b9da3ad8ce160b25dac968ac020a2a4e26cc2)).

 # Author